NULabNortheastern/digitalassignmentshowcase/data-ethics/fa26-stubbins-envr5670-AIforliteraturereview/README.md

 <h2>Learning Objectives</h2>

-* Learn how to conduct efficient and useful searches with AI tools like Chat GPT and Claude, as well as Scite and Scopus AI.
+* Learn how to conduct efficient and useful searches with AI tools like Chat GPT and Claude.

 <h2>Documents for Module</h2>